syncfusion-content/asp.net-core-docs/aspnet-core/Kanban/Localization.md

 ---
 layout: post
 title: Localization in ASP.NET Core Kanban widget | Syncfusion
-description: Learn about Localization support in Syncfusion ASP.NET Core Kanban control and more details.
+description: You can learn about Localization support in Syncfusion ASP.NET Core Kanban control and more details.
 documentation: ug
 control: Kanban
 platform: aspnet-core
 ---

-# Localization
+# Localization with ASP.NET Core Kanban

 All text in Kanban can be localized using `ej.Kanban.Locale` object.
 Please find the table with list of properties and its value in locale object.